Conflict of Interest Frequently Asked Questions

 COI Training Frequently Asked Questions

-All Investigators receiving federal funds are required to maintain an up to date COI training certificate through CITI, which must be renewed every two years.
+All Investigators receiving federal funds are required to maintain an up to date COI training certificate through CITI, which must be renewed every four years.
 Instructions to enroll in the CITI Conflict of Interest mini-course can be found at: https://tufts.app.box.com/s/0flqys1pbp2s2x803337j6w0reuezn1v

 I cannot determine when I last completed the CITI Conflict of interest training; how can I find out if I am due?